United States of America History

 As a result of the Watergate scandal, in 1974 Nixon became the first U.S. president to resign, rather than be impeached.

 The election of Ronald Reagan as president in 1980 heralded a rightward shift in American politics, reflected in major changes in taxation and spending priorities.
-His second term in office brought both the Iran-Contra scandal and significant diplomatic progress with the Soviet Union.
-The subsequent Soviet collapse ended the Cold War.

 The leadership role taken by the United States and its allies in the UN–sanctioned Gulf War, under President George H. W. Bush, and the Yugoslav wars, under President Bill Clinton, helped to preserve its position as a superpower.
 The longest economic expansion in modern U.S. history—from March 1991 to March 2001—encompassed the Clinton administration and the dot-com bubble.